 Or maybe, you don’t have to decide.
 One insurance carrier I work with offers a term product that converts to whole life at the end of the term.
-Others, offer cash back on premiums.
+Others offer cash back on premiums.
 All the money you put in comes back at the end of the term.
 You can buy terms from ten to thirty years.
 The difference between term and whole-life is that with “term,” at the end of the term you have no insurance.
+It’s all about timing.
 If you out-live your term policy but want to remain insured it can get expensive because you’ll need a new policy.
 This can be exceptionally expensive if by the end of your term you are in poor health.

 Annuities & Living Expenses

 Life insurance helps us think about what happens when we pass away early.
 It plans ahead for bad things and it can be a great savings plan with dividends higher than common investments, but as I mentioned above, there is a mirror side to that.
 It’s when we are healthier than average and live longer than we expected to.
 Oddly, being healthy and living longer can be a burden on others too, because our retirement income sometimes expires before we do.
 But there is a perfect product for that – annuities.
 Like insurance, annuities come in many shapes and sizes.
 Some are tax deferred on the front side as you contribute to them.
 Others wait to tax you when you start withdrawing the money you saved.
 Typically, this happens when you are in a lower tax bracket.
 It’s all about timing.
 At age 59 1/2 you can start withdrawing your funds on a monthly basis without penalty and you have to take a minimum distribution once you’re 73.
 Penalties on annuities run 10% of the amount withdrawn prior to age 59 1/2.